Jabuka, Pančevo: History

-According to legend, first published in print in 1912, Jabuka was founded in the late 17th and early 18th century by Serbian fishermen who settled near an apple tree on the left bank of the river Timiș.
+According to legend, first published in print in 1912, Jabuka was founded in the late 17th and early 18th century by Serbian fishermen who settled near an apple tree on the left bank of the Timiș River.
 There is, however, no deed actual historical record of founding by first settlers.

 The modern village of Jabuka was founded by Slavic fishermen in the end of 17th and beginning of the 18th century. ("Selo je imalo 15 porodica slovenskog porekla", their names were Stoikov, Stepan, Pavao and Damian) The settlers might have come from Romania or Bulgaria.
 In the first half of the 18th century there were about 15 houses in the village.
 After the peace treaty with the Ottomans in 1726, Claudius Florimund Graf von Mercy, a man with Lorraine origin, took control of the administration of the Military Frontier.
 He ordered the inhabitants of Jabuka to be members of the border battalion (Grenzbezirkshauptmannschaft) Opovo - Pančevo.
 The census from 1733 recorded 19 Slavic (i.e. Serb) families in the village.
 In the middle of the 18th century, there was 60 houses in the village, and during this time, its inhabitants were Serbs.

 In 1921, population of village numbered 3,265 inhabitants, including 2,819 Germans, 348 Romanians, 73 Hungarians, 20 Serbs or Croats, 2 Slovenes, 2 Russians and 1 Englishman.

 During the World War II Axis occupation of Yugoslavia, from 1941 to 1944, the village was part of the German-administered Banat region, that had special status within Serbia.
 In 1941, on a location named Stratište near the village, German forces killed around 600 Jews and Roma in three separate executions.
-After the defeat of Axis Powers, in December 1944 the new Yugoslav communist authorities declared the German population as public enemies and sent them to communist prison camps.
+After the defeat of Axis powers, in December 1944 the new Yugoslav communist authorities declared the German population as "enemies of the people" and sent them to communist prison camps.
 After the abolishment of the camps in 1948, most of the remaining German population left from Yugoslavia.
 In 1945, a monument (memorial pyramid) dedicated to these victims was built, and later, another monument with memorial house was built too.

 In the time period after World War II the village was settled with families from Macedonia, many of them originating from Kriva Palanka Municipality.
 In 1948, the majority of inhabitants were Macedonians (2,806 or 63.88%).